tagtogorg/tagtog-doc/search.md

 </div>
 <div class="two-third-col">
   <h3>Advance search</h3>
   <p>You can access the advance search panel by clicking on the arrow on the right side of the search box.
-This panel uses the data from your project settings (dictionaries included) to automatically create search queries in a friendly way.</p>
+This panel uses the data from your project settings (dictionaries included) to automatically create search queries friendly.</p>
   {% include image.html name="advancesearch.png" %}
 </div>
 <div class="one-third-col">